lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 Whereas Application Cache (which, by the way, is [going away](https://html.spec.whatwg.org/multipage/browsers.html#offline)) was easy to learn but terrible for every single moment after that (my opinion), service worker is more of an initial cognitive investment, but it is powerful and useful and you can generally get yourself out of trouble if you break things.

-## Let's build a service worker

-Let's break the monumental topic of service worker down today by examining how I built a service worker for a small, static site that:

-* makes the site function offline
-* increases online performance by reducing network requests for certain assets
-* provides a customized offline fallback experience

-This subset of what service worker lets us do _roughly_ aligns with what AppCache was designed to do.

-There are already tons of cookbooks and code snippets and tools for generating things with service workers, but I find that it's useful to dive in and build things from scratch when trying to learn a new web technology thoroughly.
-There are so very many ways to skin a cat.
-This is mine.

-Inspired by [Jeremy Keith's post](https://adactio.com/journal/9888) describing his recent successes building a service worker for his site, I decided to build on his solution and create my own.

-Before I begin, I should point out that I'm _hugely_ in debt to Jeremy for the source of this work, and almost wouldn't write about it save for an exhortation in [his post](https://adactio.com/journal/9775):

-> So if you decide to play around with Service Workers, please, please share your experience.

-My marching orders are set!

 --------

 ## Some basic service worker concepts